RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 anonymousAccessEnabled | Allows anonymous access.
 Anonymous users work with the role, 'User'. authenticationEnabled | Enables users' authentication.
 If disabled, then only anonymous access is allowed. supportsCustomConnections | Allows users to create custom connections to any databases.
-Otherwise only the CB administrator can create/edit connections. publicCredentialsSaveEnabled | Allows to save user database credentials in local cache adminCredentialsSaveEnabled | Allows to save global database credentials in local cache
+Otherwise only the CB administrator can create/edit connections. publicCredentialsSaveEnabled | Allows you to save user database credentials in a local cache adminCredentialsSaveEnabled | Allows you to save global database credentials in a local cache

 # Automatic server configuration

 On the first start CloudBeaver server will show administrator interface for server configuration.
-In some cases server must be configured automatically (e.g. when it is run in Kubernetes environment).
+In some cases the server must be configured automatically (e.g. when it is run in Kubernetes environment).
-Following parameters which must be specified in the configuration:
+The following parameters must be specified in the configuration:

 Name|Description|Example
 ---|---|---